-The regional evaluation process touched the ancestral lands of many Indigenous Nations.
-Including those Nations on Treaty 2, 4 and 6, and territories as well as the homeland of the Métis Nations.
-As a Crown utility, we reaffirm our relationship with the Peoples of these lands and honour our shared determination to preserve the lands for generations to come.
+The regional evaluation process touched the ancestral lands of many Indigenous nations.
+Including those Nations on Treaty 2, 4 and 6, Dakota territories as well as the homeland of the Métis Nations.
+As regional stakeholders considering the potential development of a SMR facility, we reaffirm our relationship with the Peoples of these lands and honour our shared determination to preserve the lands for generations to come.